 In Wynne's show nOva, she took the opportunity to fill the entirety of Edge Gallery with installations and dimensional work that enveloped the viewer in a world of contrasts.
 Her materials were plaster, paint and tar paper.
 Black orbs with glowing insides of gold relayed her message: life is strange and beautiful and terrifying.

-In 2021, Wynne invited three artist friends to collaborte on a show called Lighting Our Way: A Collaboration of Illumination.
+In 2021, Wynne invited three artist friends to collaborate on a show called Lighting Our Way: A Collaboration of Illumination.
 Each artist took the challenge on a different journey.
 In a darkened gallery the viewers were enchanted by art made from fiber, metal, wood, ceramics, and cardboard all lit from within.

 Wynne is a member of EDGE, a contemporary, non-profit, co-op art gallery dedicated to artists outside the domain of commercial art venues.
 EDGE pursues experimental and conceptual modes of expression to celebrate individuality and uniqueness, to encourage a shared vision, and to maintain intensity and integrity in addressing the often contradictory messages occurring in contemporary art.